ksharma67/LeetCode-NeetCode-150/README.md

-# LeetCode-Blind-75
+# LeetCode-NeetCode-150

-Leetcode Blind 75 problems solved in Python for interview prep.
+Leetcode NeetCode 150 problems solved in Python for interview prep.